-• PROJECTS AT PRE-STAGE 3:
+• PROJECTS AT STAGE 3:

 The project should proceed without any amendments to tender documentation.
-Some or all of DoES TGD - 030 may be incorporated as post contract Change Orders.
+Some or all of DoES TGD-030.1 and the changed guidelines as highlighted in TGD-030 Rev 1 and TGD-026 Rev 1 may be incorporated as post contract Change Orders.

-• PROJECTS WHERE TENDERS HAVE BEEN AWARDED:
+• PROJECTS WHERE CONTRACT HAS BEEN AWARDED:

-Once the contract is signed some or all of DoES TGD - 030 may be incorporated at post contract stage.
+Once the contract is signed some or all of DoES TGD-030.1 and the changed guidelines as highlighted in TGD-030 Rev 1 and TGD-026 Rev 1 may be incorporated as post contract Change Orders.